-Week I is appropriate for any short-term transitional ministry leader, including interim and designated pastors, as well as installed/appointed pastors serving congregations in the midst of change.
+This course is for individuals who are considering ministry in temporary settings (as an interim, transitional or designated pastor) or are experiencing ministry in these transitional times.
+Materials presented will include the basics of transitional ministry and will be of value to all congregational pastors regardless of ministry setting.
+This intensive 30-hour course provides basic understandings for consciously leading congregations through changes in context, identity and leadership.
+Week 1 is appropriate for any short-term transitional ministry leader, including interim and designated pastors, as well as installed/appointed pastors serving congregations in the midst of change.
 It is also appropriate for clergy and laity serving in denominational bodies that need to understand congregations in transition.
-Additionally, personnel representatives and Presbyterian Church (USA) Committee on Ministry members are especially urged to take this opportunity to become familiar with the concerns of pastors serving in temporary roles (interim, designated and traditional ministries).
+Additionally, church personnel and Presbyterian Church (USA) Committee on Ministry members are especially urged to take this opportunity to become familiar with the concerns of pastors serving in temporary roles (interim, designated and traditional ministries).

 This education is offered by the Transitional Ministry Education Consortium, a 20-year old group dedicated to offering up-to-date educational ministry for the PCUSA and other mainline denominations.

-The Reverend Renée Rico confesses to be both excited and challenged by the opportunities of ministry in these times in the church.
-Renée began her “accidental intentional interim” ministry career straight out of seminary, serving in churches across the West as interim solo, head of staff and associate pastor positions, as well as in a couple of United Methodist congregations.
-Now in her ninth interim position, she currently serves as Transitional Pastor at San Jose First United Methodist Church.
-She has served on and led faculty teams for education events on The Art of Transitional Ministry for the Presbyterian Church (USA) since 2002.
+Rev. Renée Rico is both excited and challenged by the opportunities of ministry in these times in the church.
+Renée began her “accidental intentional interim” ministry career straight out of seminary, serving in churches across the West in interim solo, head of staff and associate pastor positions.
+She has also served in a variety of positions for various United Methodist Church congregations.
+Now, in her ninth interim position, she currently serves as transitional pastor at San Jose First United Methodist Church.
+She has served on and led faculty teams for education events on The Art of Transitional Ministry for the Presbyterian Church (USA) since 2002

 Outside of church, Renée has many interests, including a love of Mexican food, knitting (she teaches and designs her own line of patterns) and spinning, and is a certified aquatics fitness instructor.
 Her two cats, Izzie and Brandy, are her companions at home.